rudeboybert/fivethirtyeight/README.md

 More Information
 ----------------

+-   We're now featured on [Kaggle](https://www.kaggle.com/fivethirtyeight/fivethirtyeight)!
+-   Click this [Google Sheet](https://docs.google.com/spreadsheets/d/1IMWAHNPIDzplafWW6AGnGyHmB1BMjohEw_V5HmT70Gs/edit#gid=840984416) for a master spreadsheet connecting
+    1.  the original 538 data on [GitHub](https://github.com/fivethirtyeight/data) with
+    2.  the data frames in the package with
+    3.  information on the corresponding article.
-See the package vignette for:
+-   See the package vignette for:
     1. Our motivation for creating this package.
     2. Guidelines we followed preparing the data sets and links to the code.
     3. A more detailed list of all data sets.

 ``` r
 vignette("fivethirtyeight", package = "fivethirtyeight")